AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/A local file/Use the COPY statement to import on-premises data to Hologres.md

 When you use the COPY statement to import data to Hologres, pay attention to the following points:

--   You can use the COPY statement to import only the following types of data to Hologres: INT4, INT8, FLOAT4, FLOAT8, Boolean, and TEXT.
+-   The COPY statement supports the data types supported by Hologres.
+For more information, see [Data types](/intl.en-US/Hologres SQL/Data types/Data types.md).
 -   To use the COPY statement to import data from a partitioned table to Hologres, you can import the data only to child partitioned tables rather than parent partitioned tables.
--   You can use only the `COPY FROM STDIN` statement to import data to Hologres.
+-   You must execute the `COPY FROM STDIN` statement to import data to Hologres.
 The `COPY TO` statement is not supported.

-For more information about the `COPY` statement, see [COPY](https://www.postgresql.org/docs/9.2/sql-copy.html) in the PostgreSQL documentation.
+For more information about the `COPY` statement, see [COPY](https://www.postgresql.org/docs/9.2/sql-copy.html) in PostgreSQL documentation.

 ## Syntax